 S3 construct parameters

-The table below shows the most common parameters the S3 CDK construct accepts.
-There are a few parameters we have not discussed here.
+The below table shows the most common parameters accepted by the S3 CDK construct.
+There are a few parameters that we have not discussed here.
 Let me know if you want to explain how those parameters work.

 NameTypeDescriptionDefault Value